apache/pekko/docs/src/main/paradox/typed/cluster.md

 ## How to test

-Akka comes with and uses several types of testing strategies:
+Pekko comes with and uses several types of testing strategies:

 * @ref:[Testing](testing.md)
 * @ref:[Multi Node Testing](../multi-node-testing.md)